mvolkmann/blog/src/python/python-compared-to-js.md

 but they make startup time take slightly longer.
 They are useful as documentation even without using mypy.
 IDEs can use them to flag type issues.

+## Testing

+Packages that support implementing tests for Python code include pytest, codecov, and coverage (Jordan Walker uses these).

 ## Popular Tools/Libraries/Frameworks